autoloadnextpost/auto-load-next-post/readme.txt

 Reviews are helpful to other users and this plugin reputation.
 Please consider spending a minute or two leaving a [review](https://wordpress.org/support/view/plugin-reviews/auto-load-next-post?rate=5#postform) and tell me what you think about the plugin.
 It matters a lot and is most appreciated.

 = Languages and Translation Support =
-Current languages available: English(US), Français (French)(France), German (Germany), Româna (Romanian)
+Current languages available: English(US), Français (French)(France), German (Germany), Italian (Italy), Româna (Romanian)

-Auto Load Next Post is currently available in 4 languages with more on the way.
+Auto Load Next Post is currently available in 5 languages with more on the way.
 The folks over at WP Translations handle the translations, and it's because of them that these translations are available.
 More are on the way and with your help they can be released quicker.
 If you would like to help translate, go to the [Transifex](https://www.transifex.com/projects/p/auto-load-next-post/) project.

 > #### PHP Requirement
 > This plugin requires PHP version 5.3 or higher.<br />